Greenwich Register Office wedding photographerFor your Woolwich Town Hall wedding

 Victoria Hall for stunning architecture and pretty pink and jade hues

 Woolwich streets including the famous ‘LOVE LANE’ street sign

 The Woolwich Centre for interesting reflections of you and Woolwich Town Hall

-Your Reception Venue may have interesting interiors and exteriors that are important to you so do ask me if this is of interest
+Your Reception Venue may have interesting interiors and exteriors that are important to you especially if it’s in the centre of Greenwich.
+Do ask me if this is of interest

 London Landmarks – you can also choose to have photos taken at the Houses of Parliament and Big Ben (check for refurbishment scaffolding first); St Paul’s Cathedral and the Millennium Bridge; Tower Bridge; or a location that is special to you both